Should I Apply for Financial Aid?

 Generally, the colleges that do consider a student's financial aid eligibility status do so only when filling the last few spots in an incoming class, perhaps off the waitlist.
 Applying for financial aid doesn't play a role in those final decisions, but rather the student's actual financial status and eligibility for financial aid.
 Each college is different, but at most colleges, the financial aid status of the student is not considered in the admissions decision.

 Remember, if you think you may need financial aid, apply.
 MEFA recommends learning as much about the financial aid process as you can.
-You can join us for a college financing seminar, watch one of our webinars, or read about financial aid on our website.
-And if you have questions, reach out to us at (800) 449-MEFA (6332) or firstname.lastname@example.org.
+You can watch one of our webinars or read about financial aid on our website.
+And if you have questions, reach out to us at (800) 449-MEFA (6332) or email@example.com.